-Staying abreast of the most recent evidence based clinical is an ongoing challenge for most managed care organizations.
-But, with TruCare GuidedCare™, informed by MCG Disease Management, doing so is made easy.
-Through TruCare GuidedCare, care managers can be rest assured that their members/patients are being managed by the most up to date clinical content.
-Annually, MCG’s clinical editors analyze and classify peer-reviewed papers and research, and then review and rank references with unique citations to develop the care guidelines.
-TruCare GuidedCare’s assessments and care plans are automated and monitor for socio-economic, physical, behavioral and environmental risk factors.
-TruCare GuidedCare’s clinical content, including assessments and care plan elements can be used directly out-of-the-box, or clinical content items can be copied and tailored to meet specific requirements using MCG’s configuration tool.
+With TruCare GuidedCare™, informed by MCG Disease Management, staying abreast of the most recent evidence based clinical content is made easy.
+Using the most up-to-date clinical content to manage members, TruCare GuidedCare’s assessments and care plans are automated and monitor for socio-economic, physical, behavioral and environmental risk factors.
+Further, TruCare GuidedCare’s clinical content, including assessments and care plan elements can be used directly out-of-the-box or clinical content items can be copied and tailored to meet specific requirements using MCG’s configuration tool.

 TruCare GuidedCare provides an evidence-based framework for care managers to develop a personalized plan for each member.
 Care managers can select from more than 300 unique assessments and provide the assessment to members for completion.
 Member responses are then used to automatically generate care plans.
 There are over 45 unique diagnosis-specific and condition-oriented care plans (e.g., end-of-life,high-risk pregnancy, complex case management), and because the assessments use branching logic and trigger educational handouts, relevant care plan elements such as problems, goals, interventions, and barriers are available for each member.